Online safety.

 Keep devices secure

 Devices like mobile phones, tablets and computers are vulnerable to viruses, spyware, malware and other online cyber threats.
-To keep them secure:
+To help make them more secure you could:

-• Keep your firewall on and run regular security scans to protect them
+- Keep your firewall on and run regular security scans

 Use strong passwords

-A strong and unpredictable password helps to secure your banking, email and social media accounts.
-These contain important information about your identity.
+A strong and unpredictable password can help secure your banking, email and social media accounts.
+Your banking, email and social media accounts contain important information about your identity.

 Tips for creating a strong password